 If you're planning a move but don't have a job in the new location yet, don't worry.
 People do this all the time, and often it's an unavoidable situation.
 It does take a little more work and determination (and perhaps some luck).
-But most important, you should prepare yourself for the move to avoid the most common pitfalls.
+But most importantly, you should prepare yourself for the move to avoid the most common pitfalls.

 The first step in preparing to move without a job is to ensure you have enough money to live on while looking for employment in the new city or town.
 This is in addition to all moving-related costs.
 Take into consideration either six months rent or a solid down payment, plus food, living expenses, and utilities.

 Part of this decision is your confidence in, and prospects for, finding a new job.
 Consider your skills and any contacts or networks you will have in the new location as well as how flexible you are in your employment goals.
 If it's likely that you can find work relatively quickly, or you are willing to take a temporary job to tide you over, you may not need as much financial reserves as if you're looking for a long-term position or you have very specific skills or work in a narrow market.

 Research the Job Market

 To determine a reasonable timeframe for finding a new job, research the job market in the new location.
 Is it generally robust, and will your skills be in demand?
 Also, be honest about what kind of job you'd be willing to take if needed, and consider the availability of "backup" employment.
 You can find employment market information through headhunters and employment agencies and by looking at local job placement ads in newspapers and on employment websites.

 If possible, start sending your resume to employers before you move, noting in the cover letter your move dates and when you'll be available for interviews.
 You also might note that you'd be willing to fly or drive in for an interview before your actual move date, if applicable.